LimeChain/hardhat-graph-plugin/README.md

 More info on the project can be found on this [forum post](https://forum.thegraph.com/t/hardhat-graph-plugin/2863).

-To test the plugin out:
+To test the plugin POC out:
-- clone this repo
+- Clone this repo
-- run `npm install` to get the needed dependencies
+- Run `npm install` to get the needed dependencies
-- run `npm run build` to build a template subgraph for the Greeter contract provided by Hardhat by default
+- Run `npm run build` to build a template subgraph for the Greeter contract provided by Hardhat by default
-- run `npm run build-subgraph` to build the subgraph
+- Run `npm run build-subgraph` to build the subgraph